srg-imperial/GrayC/ISSTA-2023-AE/data/Evaluation/USING-GRAYC-IN-THE-WILD/bug-reports/README.md

 - Hang: Compilation not terminating for hours
 - False Neg.: Test program being incorrectly reported error-free by an analyser

-The bug’s status is one on the following:
+The bug’s status is one of the following:
 - New: Recently added bug, unconfirmed
 - Confirmed: Valid bug
 - Fixed: Bug fixed by developers